Guidance, Soft skills & personality

 6. Am I prepared to take responsibility for conflict resolution?

-Would you like to find out which patterns and dynamics lead to a conflict escalating in the first place?
+Do you want to find out which patterns and dynamics lead to a conflict escalating in the first place?

 How a conflict escalates: The dynamics of the drama triangle.